msg-systems/holmes-extractor/README.md

   the match, unless the existing activation is already greater than that score.
   - For as long as the activation score for a phraselet has a value above zero, it is reduced by 1 divided by a configurable number ('maximum_activation_distance'; default: 75) as each new word is read.
-  - The score returned by a match depends on whether the match was produced by a single-word noun phraselet ('single_word_score'; default: 5), another type of single-word phraselet ('single_word_any_tag_score'; default: 2), a relation phraselet produced by a reverse-only template ('reverse_only_relation_score'; default: 20) or any other (normally matched) relation phraselet ('relation_score'; default: 30).
+  - The score returned by a match depends on whether the match was produced by a single-word noun phraselet that matched an entire word ('single_word_score'; default: 5), another type of single-word phraselet or a noun phraselet that matched a subword ('single_word_any_tag_score'; default: 2), a relation phraselet produced by a reverse-only template ('reverse_only_relation_score'; default: 20) or any other (normally matched) relation phraselet ('relation_score'; default: 30).
   - Where a match involves embedding-based matching, the resulting inexactitude is